David Ellington: Career

-David started acting in 1997.
+Ellington started acting in 1997.
 Theatre credits include Frozen (Fingersmiths), Bent / Diary of an Action Man (Graeae), Under Milk Wood (Oxfordshire Theatre Tour Company), Extraordinary Wall of Silence (Ad Infinitum).
 He won Best Actor for DEF in the Deaf Oscars.

-His explores various artistic forms, like circus art and street theatre, taking part in productions such as Extraordinary Bodies - What Am I Worth / Weighting (Diverse City & Cirque Bijou).
+Ellington explores various artistic forms, like circus art and street theatre, taking part in productions such as Extraordinary Bodies - What Am I Worth / Weighting (Diverse City & Cirque Bijou).

-He has appeared on television productions, such as The Inspector Lynley Mysteries (BBC) and Holby City (BBC).
-David was also part of the London 2012 Paralympic Opening Ceremony, and has featured signing throughout a commercial for Channel 4, broadcast to celebrate the end of the 2016 Summer Olympics.
+He has appeared in television productions, such as The Inspector Lynley Mysteries (BBC) and Holby City (BBC).
+Ellington was also part of the London 2012 Paralympic Opening Ceremony, and has featured signing throughout a commercial for Channel 4, broadcast to celebrate the end of the 2016 Summer Olympics.

 He appears regularly on BBC's Deaf magazine See Hear.
 He has directed a documentary focused on the racism within the Deaf community, "Dismantling Racism", on the wake of the Black Lives Matter movement.

 In 2007 he founded VS1 Production, a company specialised in video productions featuring British Sign Language (BSL).